An adverse selection approach to power pricing: Type--dependent reservation utilities

+\begin{itemize} \item The structure of $X^\star$ is determined.
+Whenever $H$ is non--decreasing, we prove that $X^\star$ is a countable union of intervals.
+If $H$ is in addition concave, then $X^\star$ is of the form $\left[0,b_0\right] \cup \left[a_0,1\right]$, meaning that the Principal selects the most and least efficient Agents. \item In the concave case, using the structure of $X^\star$, we rewrite the objective of the Principal as a finite--dimensional function of $a_0$ and $b_0$.
+The maximum of this function can be determined by standard optimisation techniques. \item We finally verify whether the solution $p^\star$ for problem $\overline U_P$ satisfies the conditions of the initial problem $\widehat{U}_P$, \textit{i.e.}, it is admissible.
+By doing so, we can conclude that the solutions of both problems coincide and it is given by $p^\star$. \end{itemize}

-Now, moving to the reservation utility function $H$, recall that it determines the structure of the set $X^\star(p^\star)$.
+Thus, we move to the reservation utility function $H$, recalling that it determines the structure of the set $X^\star(p^\star)$.
 In order to avoid complex forms of this set we make the following assumption on $g$, $H$ and $f$.

-\begin{Assumption} The functions $g$ and $H$ are such that for every $x\in [0,1]$
+\begin{assumption} The functions $g$ and $H$ are such that for every $x\in [0,1]$

 Moreover, the following maps